StephenGunn/directus-typeforge/README.md

   tickets: Ticket[];
   settings: Setting; // Singleton collection (not an array)

-  // System collections included with --includeSystemFields
+  // System collections (included by default with --exportSystemCollections)
   directus_users: DirectusUser[];
   directus_files: DirectusFile[];
-}
+  directus_folders: DirectusFolder[];
+  // These enable proper relationship types in your collections }
 ```